EdSan92/weer-app/README.md

 # weer-app

-To run the app, create a .env file at the root and add the following: VITE_OPENWEATHER_API_KEY="<api key>"
+To run the app, create a .env file at the root and add the following: `VITE_OPENWEATHER_API_KEY="insert your api key"`

 This template should help get you started developing with Vue 3 in Vite.